bashtage/arch/doc/source/bootstrap/confidence-intervals.rst

 Asymptotic Normal Approximation (``norm``, ``cov`` or ``var``)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The asymptotic normal approximation methos simply estimates the covairance of
+The asymptotic normal approximation method estimates the covairance of
-the parameters and then uses this with the usual quantiles from a normal
+the parameters and then combines this with the usual quantiles from a normal
 distribution.
 The confidence interval is then

 .. math::